Posting Bail in Los Angeles

 appraisal) of the house less the mortgage owed on the home.

-We Are There To Help You Get Out Of Jail
+We Are Here To Help You Get Out Of Jail

-You need the assistance of the experienced criminal attorneys at Stephen
+You need the assistance of the experienced Los Angeles criminal lawyers

-G. Rodriguez & Partners.
-We have successfully represented many of
+at Stephen G. Rodriguez & Partners.
+We have successfully represented

-our clients by reducing the bail or by having our clients released on
+many of our clients by reducing the bail or by having our clients released

-their Own Recognizance, without posting a penny for their bail.
-Call us
+on their Own Recognizance, without posting a penny for their bail.
+Call

 options are available to you.